 Figure 9-791— Broadcast TWT Parameter Set field format

+The Nominal Minimum TWT Wake Duration/Target Wake Time Extension field indicates:

-The Nominal Minimum TWT Wake Duration field indicates the minimum amount of time, in the unit indicated by the Wake Duration Unit subfield, that the TWT requesting STA or TWT scheduled STA is expected to be awake in order to complete the (#109)frame exchange sequences for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA or TWT scheduled STA expects to elapse between successive TWT SPs.(11ax)
+If the Restricted TWT Schedule Info subfield is reserved or set to a value different from 3, the Nominal Minimum TWT Wake Duration, that is the minimum amount of time, in the unit indicated by the Wake Duration Unit subfield, that the TWT requesting STA or TWT scheduled STA is expected to be awake in order to complete the (#109)frame exchange sequences for the period of TWT wake interval, where TWT wake interval is the average time that the TWT requesting STA or TWT scheduled STA expects to elapse between successive TWT SPs.(11ax),

+If the Restricted TWT Schedule Info subfield is set to the value 3, the Target Wake Time Extension, that is bit 8 and bit 9 of the TSF corresponding to the start time of the R-TWT SP scheduled for this Restricted TWT parameter set as the two rightmost bits of the Nominal Minimum TWT Wake Duration/Target Wake Time Extension field.
+The 6 leftmost bits of the Nominal Minimum TWT Wake Duration/Target Wake Time Extension field are reserved.

+[CID3854]